How to Lower Your Cholesterol Naturally

 Daniel Maman

-Daniel Maman's two biggest passions in life are health and fitness.
-He is a certified personal trainer, has a degree in exercise science, and spends his free time keeping up to date with the latest research.
-In his free time, you can find him playing basketball, bouldering, and spoiling his dog, Luna.
+Daniel is a certified personal trainer (ACE), has a Bachelors of Science degree in Sports, Exercise, and Wellness, and spends his free time keeping up to date with the latest research in health and fitness.
+In his free time, you can find him playing basketball, doing muay thai, camping, traveling, reading, and eating tomatoes like they're apples.

 Like what you read?
 We would love a share :)